michaeleisel/zld/README.md

 <img src="img/benchmarks.svg">

-Feel free to file an issue if you find it's not at least 40% faster for your case (make sure to run it twice in a row to ensure that [caches](#caching) have been generated).
+Feel free to file an issue if you find that linking is not at least 40% faster for your case (make sure to run it twice in a row to ensure that [caches](#caching) have been generated).
 Further benchmark details can be found [here](misc/benchmarks.md).

 ### Is it worth it for my project?